Neil H. Baum, MD

 New Orleans, Louisiana

-Neil H. Baum, MD, is a Clinical Professor of Urology at Tulane Medical School in New Orleans, Louisiana.
-He is also a retired urologic surgeon.
-Additionally, Dr. Baum serves as the Medical Advisor to Vanguard Communications Group.
-Dr. Baum is the author of Marketing Your Clinical Practice - Ethically, Effectively, and Economically, which is in its 4th edition, has sold over 175,000 copies, and has been translated into Spanish.
-He also wrote The Complete Business Guide to a Successful Medical Practice, which was published in 2015.
-Dr. Baum was the columnist for American Medical News for more than 25 years.
+Dr. Baum is the author of 18 books, including Marketing Your Clinical Practice – Ethically, Effectively, and Economically, now in its 4th edition, and “The Complete Business Guide to a Successful Medical Practice.
+Dr. Baum was a columnist for American Medical News for more than 25 years.
 Dr. Baum also wrote the popular column, “The Bottom Line,” for Urology Times for more than 20 years.
-He is a requested speaker each year to the Practice Management Seminar for the American Urological Association (AUA), where he discusses techniques for making urology practices more efficient and more productive.
-He has written more than 9 books on practice management and over 250 peer-reviewed articles on various urologic topics.
-Dr. Baum is also the medical advisor to Vanguard Communications Group.
+He is a requested speaker each year for the Practice Management Seminar held by the American Urological Association (AUA), where he discusses techniques to make urology practices more efficient and more productive.
+He has written more than nine books on practice management and over 250 peer-reviewed articles on various urologic topics.

 Talks by Neil H. Baum, MD